WABC-TV—NEW YORK—May 23, 2008

 If pain persists, an orthopedist should take a look.

 Bob needed surgery to get him back on the court.
 He's learned not to ignore what some would call... just a sprain.

 If it hurts, that's not a normal body feeling so you should definitely go see your doctor.

 The operation that Dr. Kennedy did for Bob used transplanted cartilage and stem cells to replace the damaged area of his ankle bone.

 A recent study found that a third of ankle sprain sufferers were still having pain a year later and at three years, 25% were still in pain.

-View the full story on 7online.com.
+This story originally appeared on 7online.com.